Title IX and Sexual Misconduct Policy

 2. Examples of Sexual Harassment.
 Examples of conduct that may constitute sexual harassment include, but are not limited to:

-- Pressure for a dating, romantic, or intimate relationship;
+- Unreasonable pressure for a dating, romantic, or intimate relationship;

 - Unwelcome touching, kissing, hugging, rubbing, or massaging;